-This document, Evaluation of Environmental Hazards at Sites with Contaminated Soil and Groundwater (Fall 2017), is a technical report prepared by staff of the Hawai'i Department of Health (HDOH), Environmental Management Division.
-The document updates and replaces the Summer 2016 edition of the same document.
-A summary of 2017 updates is provided in Appendix 9.
+This document, Evaluation of Environmental Hazards at Sites with Contaminated Soil and Groundwater (Draft Spring 2024), is a technical report prepared by staff of the Hawai'i Department of Health (HDOH), Environmental Management Division.
+The document updates and replaces the Fall 2017 edition of the same document.
+A summary of the Spring 2024 updates is provided in Appendix 9.